Marijuana Laws in Louisiana:

 Growing and Manufacturing Marijuana in Louisiana

 After Senate Bill 271 was enacted, Southern University and Louisiana State University were given first rights to become licensed marijuana production facilities for the state.
-Lawmakers are still waiting to see if the universities will accept the licenses or exercise their “right to refusal.”
-If they decline to become legal medical marijuana cultivators, the state will then allow private sectors to apply to become legal medical cannabis growers in the state of Louisiana.
+LSU and Southern University selected two private companies to grow medical marijuana in this state.

 Using Marijuana in Louisiana